knowmics-lab/BacExplorer/README.md

 ## SETUP (FOR FIRTS USAGE ONLY)
 1) If you have not downloaded Docker yet, click on **Check**.
 If not found, the system will provide you the link to download the correct version for your platform.
 2) Start Docker or Docker Desktop.
 3) Run the **Environment Setup**.
-It will take some time to automatically set up the container and eventually run it.
+Depending on your network speed, it will take approximately 45 to 60 minutes to automatically set up the container and eventually run it.
 The entire process, which requires **no manual intervention**, consists of the following steps:
    - pull from Docker Hub (https://hub.docker.com/r/adrianacannata/bacexplorer) the image of the container;
    - download external resources.
 Databases will be stored in the app data directory, BacExplorer/snakemake/resources, and other tools will be stored in BacExplorer/snakemake/tools.
 Please **do not move any of these folders**, since they are mounted on the container as a volume;
    - create the container and start it;